|UPDATED: May 21, 2023

 but worth the visit.
 It's only about a mile out of your way when on the

 ||You may find the road leading

-east to Indian Spring off Kelbaker Road at
+east to Indian Spring off of Kelbaker Road at

 This intersection is about 0.7 mile north of the entrance of the lava flow split (south of Seventeen Mile Point).
 This is NOT the same road as Indian Springs Trail, which is a few miles south.
-Indian Spring is about 3.5 miles east of Kelbaker Road.
+Indian Spring can be found about 3.5 miles east of Kelbaker Road.

 Near MojaveRd1West Page 14.

 The approximate location of Indian Spring is GPS: 35.232219,-115.821186

 know it now was created, the earliest wagon route to the west in this area originally cut due south from Marl

 Springs, instead of northwest, as it does now.
 It then crossed a large valley (now occupied by Kelbaker Road) and then went over